CMV-Group-srl/sso-auth/README.md

 ## Usage

-The package provides a `api` guard that automatically retrieves the user from a centralized API.
+The package provides a `api` guard (and a `api_users` provider) that automatically retrieves the user from a centralized API.

 If you want to add your own guard to the `auth.php` configuration file, you can use the `cookie_token` driver: